Bookmie-Devs/CssSystemBackend/README.md

 - Sms is used since it is the most reliable and simple way for students to check their messages.
 - Instances where this is useful could be sending out sms to a user who lost thier student is (assuming they are registered on the platform) and more ...

-- **Exam Location**: Coordinates of the exam venue and its address.
-- **Exam Time**: The scheduled start and end time of the exam.
-- **Map Link**: A link to the location on Google Maps, making it easy for students to find their exam venue.

 The notification can be sent via:

-- **Email**: Automatically sent to each student with all relevant details.
 - **SMS** (if configured): A text message containing the basic details of the exam (location, time, and map link).

-### **Note:**

-- Students receive a single notification upon allocation, but the admin can manually resend notifications if any updates or changes are made to the exam details.

 ---